CAP-GAP Extension of OPT

 The H-1B Cap-Gap extension bridges the gap of time between the end of your F-1 status (including OPT work authorization) and the start of H-1B status, a status where the individual's primary purpose is to work for a specific employer.

-To be eligible for the Cap-Gap extension, your post-completion OPT must be valid at the time of your cap-subject filing, most likely the date of filing will be April 1st.
-If you are in a valid 60-day grace period on the day your H-1B petition is filed by your employer, your lawful F-1 status is in the U.S. is extended, but you will not have work authorization during the gap period.
+To be eligible for the Cap-Gap extension, your post-completion OPT must be valid at the time of your cap-subject H-1B petition filing (with the Form I-129 submitted for change of status and an employment start date of October 1).
+Otherwise, if you are in a valid 60-day grace period on the day your H-1B petition is filed, your lawful F-1 status is in the U.S. is extended, but you will not have work authorization during the gap period.

-Work authorization on Cap-Gap is valid until September 30 unless the H-1B petition is denied, withdrawn or revoked.
+Work authorization on Cap-Gap is valid until September 30 for receipted petitions unless the H-1B petition is denied, withdrawn or revoked.
+Filed petitions are only initially extended until June 1.

 Travel during the Cap-Gap extension is possible; however, individuals should use caution before deciding to travel during this period.
-Individuals should consult with ISSS and their employer.
+Individuals should consult with their employer and immigration attorney.
 The H-1B must be approved prior to departure and students are advised to travel will all required documents, including their H-1B receipt and an updated Form I-20 reflecting the Gap-Gap extension.
 It is not advisable to apply for a new F-1 visa during this extension.
-For additional information, view USCIS guidance here.
+For additional information, view USCIS guidance.